Market Research

 - Retention: 80% annual

-Is this enough?
+Is that enough?
 Depends on your goals and costs.

 Market Sizing Questions